Remote Desktop Connection in Mac OS X

 Who can use Remote Desktop Connection?

 A remote-controlled computer can be used by only one person at a time.
 As such, this service is intended for use only by those who do not share the same office computer with other people.
-A graduate student may use Remote Desktop Connection with the permission of his or her supervisor.
+A graduate student may use Remote Desktop Connection with the permission of their supervisor.

 Every ECN-supported Windows PC which will be used remotely must be pre-configured by ECN before this service will work.
 Please contact us in advance; we will provide you with the value that you'll need in step #3A.